BenOvermyer/benovermyer.com/content/kb/uses.md

 ## Hardware

+### 2019 MacBook Pro 16"

+I replaced my old Windows/Linux custom-built PC with this on July 22nd, 2020.
+Since then, it's been amazing.
+Though I had to give up some gaming capability, the tradeoff is that everything else is worlds better.
+Having 32 GB of RAM certainly helps matters.

 ### Steelseries Apex Pro Keyboard

 **Website:** [Steelseries Apex Pro](https://steelseries.com/gaming-keyboards/apex-pro)

 This keyboard has a beautiful aesthetic, sturdy construction, and a typefeel that I just adore.
 It's great for gaming and typing.

 ### Viotek GN34C 34" Ultrawidescreen Monitor

 **Website:** [Viotek GN34C](https://viotek.com/viotek-gn34cx-34-ultrawide-qhd-curved-professional-monitor-100hz-219-freesync/)

 Though some games don't support 3440x1440 resolution, I've found this to be excellent for coding and for graphics editing capabilities.
 Also, watching movies on this thing is awesome.

 ### DXRacer King Zero gaming chair

 **Website:** [DXRacer King Zero](https://www.dxracer.com/au/en-au/product/1/gaming-chair/king-series/oh-kf00-nr-zero/)

 After many years of living with a barely-intact office chair I bought for $5 at Goodwill, I bought a DXRacer King Zero gaming chair.
 It was a night and day experience.
 So comfortable!
 Mine is sunburst yellow and black.

 ## Lifestyle Software